 When businesses start, they don’t think about the end.
-You think about your website, launch dates, branding, all the fun stuff.
+You think about your website, launch dates, branding, and all the fun stuff.
 The things that are going to help you start earning revenue.
-However, one of the best pieces of advice we can offer is to start a company with the end in mind.
-And if this company has a brick-and-mortar location then you need to think about the physical real estate that you are purchasing (or leasing).
+However, one of the best advice we can offer is to start a company with the end in mind.
+And if this company has a brick-and-mortar location, you need to consider the physical real estate you are purchasing (or leasing).
 This may seem as if you’re expecting the worst, but thinking this way–with the end in mind–helps you plan to be successful.
-You should always have more than one exit strategy, because each life situation calls for a different action; and you should be thinking about worst case scenario.
+You should always have more than one exit strategy because each life situation calls for a different action, and you should be thinking about the worst-case scenario.

 When you start a business, or even if you’re in the middle of it, you should ask yourself: